 Some expenses are paid once a year.
 These might include insurance or property taxes.
 The issue comes up when these were not built into your budget.
 You should save a bit each month to cover any of your bills that are paid in a frequency other than monthly.
 That way, when the bill comes due, you aren’t struggling with finding a way to pay for them.

-While this is part of creating a workable budget, it is also part of sticking to one.
+This is another trick to sticking to a budget.
 You don’t know when the air conditioner will break down.
 But, what you can do is plan for it.
 The way you do this is by creating an emergency fund.

 Always set money back every month so that you can cover those unexpected expenses that may pop up from time to time.